ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 Unfortunately, since this dataset is four years old, we can’t audit the website directly to confirm which is the case.

-Another observation: many sessions also end on category or product pages (like **/Apparel**).
+Another observation: many user paths also end on category or product pages (like **/Apparel**).
 That suggests users reach the point of evaluation but not conversion.
 Possible explanations include:
 * Product appeal issues, users aren’t convinced by the offer (price, description, imagery).
 * UX issues, product discovery or comparison may be frustrating (filters, sorting, or speed).